Dynamic CoVaR Modeling and Estimation: Modeling and Estimation

 \subsection{Parameter Estimation}

-We now introduce estimators of the unknown parameters $\vtheta_{0}^{v}$ and $\vtheta_{0}^{c}$.
+We now introduce estimators of the unknown model parameters $\vtheta_{0}^{v}$ and $\vtheta_{0}^{c}$.
 As we consider M-estimation in this paper, we require a to-be-minimized objective (or also: scoring) function.
 However, as pointed out in the Motivation, there is no \textit{real-valued} scoring function associated with the pair (VaR, CoVaR). \citet[Theorem 1]{DFZ_CharMest} show that the existence of such a (consistent) scoring function is a necessary condition for consistent M-estimation of semiparametric models.

-To overcome this drawback, \citet{FH21} propose to consider a \textit{$\mathbb{R}^2$-valued} scoring function in the closely related context of forecast evaluation.
-To be able to compare forecasts, $\mathbb{R}^2$ has to be equipped with an order, and \citet{FH21} show that the lexicographic order is suitable for that purpose.
-Specifically, they show that (under some regularity conditions) the expectation of the $\mathbb{R}^2$-valued scoring function
+To overcome this drawback, \citet{FH24} propose a \textit{$\mathbb{R}^2$-valued} scoring function in the closely related context of forecast evaluation.
+To be able to compare forecasts, $\mathbb{R}^2$ has to be equipped with an order, and \citet{FH24} show that the lexicographic order is suitable for that purpose.
+Specifically, they prove that (under some regularity conditions) the expectation of the $\mathbb{R}^2$-valued scoring function

 is minimized by the true VaR and CoVaR with respect to the lexicographic order.
 That is, for all $v,c\in\mathbb{R}$,